kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_delete_clusterqueue.md

 ### Using `kueuectl`

-To stop the ClusterQueue, run:
+To stop all the jobs in a ClusterQueue and prevent new jobs from being admitted by it, run the following command:

 ```shell
 kueuectl stop clusterqueue my-cq